microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

   2. Open MCC from the toolbar.
   ![MPLAB Code Configurator](Images/Application_Opening_MCC.png)

   3. Open CLKCTRL from System module in the Project Resources tab.
-Make sure the Clock source is configured.
-In general, faster is better for more reliable communication.
+Make sure the Clock bits are configured to the settings observed in the bootloader.
+This will help during testing to prevent the configuration bits from causing a Checksum mismatch with UBHA.
   ![Clock Settings](Images/Application_Clock_Setting.png)

   4. On-board LED is configured by setting RF3 as output pin.
   ![Pin Configuration for PIC18F57Q43](Images/Application_Pin_Setting.png)

-  5. Delay timer is used to add delay for LED toggling.
+  5. Delay timer is used to add a delay between toggling the LED.
   ![Delay driver](Images/App_Delay_Driver.PNG)

-  6. Press 'Generate Button' to generate the project code.
+  6. Press 'Generate' to generate the project code.
 Make sure the generation is completed successfully.
   ![Generate Code](Images/App_Generate_Code.PNG)

   7. For a blinking LED application, add the following code is added to main.c in Source Files under the project folder.
 The delay.h header file must also be included in the main file.
   ![LED Blink Code](Images/led_blink_code.png)

   8. Certificate.c file reserves the last 4bytes of the Flash memory and writes them with 0xFFFFFFFF.
-This is later updated with the correct Checksum or CRC value calculated post build.
+This is later updated with the correct Checksum or CRC value calculated during the post build step.
   ![Certificate.c File](Images/Certificate_File.PNG)

   9. Next step is to configure the project properties.
 This can be opened by selecting "File->Project Properties".
 Select "PIC18F57Q43 Curiosity Nano" under Connected Hardware Tool, DFP version under Packs and the XC8 version under compiler toolchain.